Codenames as a Benchmark for Large Language Models: Experiments

 However, it became apparent during preliminary testing that many of the smaller models were not able to correctly adhere to the game's specified rules and output format, resulting in repeated invalid clues or guesses that frequently devolved into pure random play.
-As such, only the six LLMs highlighted in bold (o1-preview, o1-mini, GPT-4o, Gemini-1.5, Sonnet-3.5 and Llama-3.1) were able to consistently follow the game's rules.
-Scores for the other LLMs were significantly worse because of this, and we thus chose to only present our findings and analysis for these six higher performing LLMs.
+As such, only the nine LLMs highlighted in bold (o1-preview, o1-mini, o3-mini, GPT-4o, Gemini-1.5, Sonnet-3.5, DeepSeek-R1, DeepSeek-V3 and Llama-3.1) were able to consistently follow the game's rules.
+Scores for the other LLMs were significantly worse because of this, and we thus chose to only present our findings and analysis for these nine higher performing LLMs.